wilx/hs-bibutils/README.md

 [bibutils], a library that interconverts between various bibliography formats using a common MODS-format XML intermediate.

-[hs-bibutils] can be used with [citeproc-hs] and [pandoc] to read and use various bibliographic database formats for processing and automatically formatting citations and references according to a [CSL] style.
+[hs-bibutils] can be used with [pandoc-citeproc] to read and use various bibliographic database formats for processing and automatically formatting citations and references according to a [CSL] style.

-[citeproc-hs] adds to [pandoc], the famous [Haskell] text processing tool, a Bibtex like citation and bibliographic formatting and generation facility.
+[pandoc-citeproc] adds to [pandoc], the famous [Haskell] text processing tool, a Bibtex like citation and bibliographic formatting and generation facility.

 [CSL] is an XML language for specifying citation and bibliographic formatting, similar in principle to BibTeX `.bst` files or the binary